 Jira is a commercial licensed tool.
 The cost of the usage depends upon the number of users, it incorporates small as well as large number and will charge accordingly.
 There is a free trial of 7 days for the users to check if it meets their requirements.
 Some users are of the view that the trial version doesn’t give enough time to learn it, it requires complete package to learn it as it is not a part time tool.
 Jira is something definitely more than bug tracking software but you need to re-think whether you really need all these complexities or not.

-Bugzilla is a widely used defect tracking tool and has a web based user interface.
+Bugzilla is one of the widely used defect tracking tools and has a web based user interface.
 It was initially written by Terry Weissman in a programming language called TCL to replace a bug tracking software internally used by Netscape communication.
 Bugzilla became famous as it was not expensive compared to others.

 Bugzilla requires no license and is an open source software.
 It is typically installed in a Linux or Unix environment.
 Bugzilla is a powerful tool and able to handle multiple projects at a time.
 It localizes the software by providing administrators with 11 workable languages.